Skip to Content

 • Where we need to consult with neighbours or external agencies: 90 days.

 These timelines may sometimes be extended in consultation with the applicant.
+Having a complete application which includes all necessary information greatly assists the City in ensuring we can keep to these timeframes.

 How will I know when my application is being determined by the DAP?